Courses That I Teach

 Free On-Line Java Text

 The first programming course at Hobart and William Smith Colleges covers the Java programming language.
 Since we started teaching Java in 1996, the textbook for the course has been various versions of a free on-line Java textbook that I wrote for the course.
 The most recent version, Version 9, was released in May 2022.
-It requires Java 8 or higher and JavaFX for graphical programming.
-It is available at
+It requires Java 17 or later, and it comes in two editions, one using JavaFX for GUI programming and one using Swing.
+The two editions can be found at

 The textbook is an introduction to programming and also an introduction to Java directed towards people who do not have any background in programming.
 You can use it on-line or download a copy for use on your own computer.
 PDF and print versions are also available.
-Links can be found at the bottoms of the book's web page.
+Links can be found at the bottoms of the web pages linked above.

 Free Computer Graphics Textbook